 Meeting Times

 Meetings (generally) start at 6:30 p.m. with a Question and Answer (Q&A) session, and the program starts at 7 p.m. on the third Tuesday of the month.
-At present, most meetings are virtual via Zoom, emanating from Sequim, Washington.
+Currently, most meetings are held virtually via Zoom, originating from Sequim, Washington.
 Check here before meetings for the latest information.

 December 2025: iPhone 17 Pro Max resolutions compared